netxms/netxms-doc/admin/installation.rst

 .. _windows_mssql_install:

-How-to install NetXMS server on Windows Server with local Microsoft SQL Server Express
+How to install NetXMS server on Windows Server with local Microsoft SQL Server Express
 --------------------------------------------------------------------------------------

 1. Login as adiministrator